bzon/docker-jboss/jboss-liferay/6.4.0-GA/README.md

    |__ com.liferay.portal.module.xml
 ```

-The following resources should be placed according to its Location from the table below.
-All of the artifacts should be present under the `resources/installers` directory.
+All of the artifacts in this table should be present under the `resources/installers` directory.

+## Requirements

 Artifact | Download from
 ------------ | -------------